wgroeneveld/brainbaking/content/post/2020/11/winxp-upgrade-sound-blaster-xfi.md

 {{< video "/vid/ut2004_withoutbass.mp4" >}}

+However feeble my attempt to capture the deltas, nobody will deny the superiority of EAX-enhanced sound.
 Next, I switched on _Bass Boost_ and the X-Fi _Crystallizer_.
 Notice the bassy "thuds" when clicking on the buttons in the upper menu.
 It sounds very hollow on my MacBook, but the difference is there:

 {{< video "/vid/ut2004_withbass.mp4" >}}

 When actually playing, the game sounds absolutely _fantastic_!
-The difference is even more pronounced when plugging in high quality headphones.
-At the moment, I don't have a box surround system plugged in, but the X-Fi CMSS 3D virtualization does a great job in giving the illusion of being fully immersed in the sound and music.
+The difference is even more pronounced when plugging in high quality headphones, thanks to the CMSS-3D feature of the sound card: the X-Fi 3D virtualization does a great job in giving the illusion of being fully immersed in the sound and music.
+Admittedly, the difference between the Realtek and the X-Fi, without relying on the added features, is far from mind-blowing.
+As [Tom's Hardware](https://www.tomshardware.com/reviews/high-end-pc-audio,3733-19.html) already pointed out (in 2014), _anything above $2 buys more features, not better quality_.
+CMSS 3D and EAX do add to the total quality, though.

 #### FPS Performance

 According to hardware reviews such as [Guru 3D](https://www.guru3d.com/articles-pages/sound-blaster-x-fi-titanium-hd-review,1.html), the fast `EMU20K1` chip should even give a graphics performance boost: less work for your CPU to be done.
-However, I measured FPS on multiple games, and I could not see a substantial fluctuation between normal audio or hardware-enabled audio.
+However, I measured FPS on multiple games, and I could not see a substantial fluctuation between normal (embedded) audio or hardware-enabled (X-Fi) audio.
 That might be because my system is already quite powerful for a 2005 computer, or because the Realtek chip does the job good enough, or because the games are programmed the way they are.

 <script type='text/javascript' src='/js/amcharts4core.js'></script>
 <script type='text/javascript' src='/js/amcharts4charts.js'></script>